pepe1518/practica-magento/README.md

 Concepto de Block:
 Concepto de Template:

-OverView to EAV DB with this sql as example: select * from eav_attribute where entity_type_id = 4;
+OverView to EAV DB ( EAV tables) chap 5 with this sql as example:
+SELECT * FROM eav_entity_type; lista todas las entidades EAV declaradas select * from eav_attribute where entity_type_id = 4;
 select * from catalog_product_entity where entity_id = 1;
 select * from catalog_product_entity_varchar where entity_id = 1;